HengGao12/Cable_Equation_Simulation/README.md

 > Fudan University
 ---
 The cable equaition is one of the most crucial equations in theoretical neuroscience, which can be regarded as a simple case of nonlinear reaction-diffusion equations, proposed by R. A. Fisher (1890-1962).
-In this code repository, we simulate cable equation via **forward difference scheme**.
+In this code repository, we simulate the cable equation via **forward difference scheme**.

 ## The Cable equation
 The Cable equation takes the form as follows